Princeton Triangle Club: Centennial

-The 2nd century
+The second century

 In the late 1990s, the production schedule reverted to its original calendar, in which the new Triangle Show premiered at McCarter in the fall of each academic year, followed in winter by that show's tour.
-This change meant that in 1997-1998 the Club needed to generate two-full length musicals in fifteen months, almost twice the writing load of previous years.
+This change meant that in 1997–98, the club needed to generate two full-length musicals in fifteen months, almost twice the writing load of previous years.

 In September 1997, Triangle began a writing workshop to coordinate the efforts of the writers; this program was enormously successful, producing In Lava and War in April 1998 and 101 Damnations in November 1998.
-By the spring of 1999, the corps of 21 writers had been so prolific that Triangle presented an extra, original spring show at Theatre Intime, entitled The Rude Olympics.
+By the spring of 1999, the corps of twenty-one writers had been so prolific that Triangle presented an extra, original spring show at Theatre Intime, entitled The Rude Olympics.

 The 1999–2000 season saw the hundredth anniversary of the kickline in The Blair Arch Project (November 1999), as well as Triangle's return to Theatre Intime in May with The Rude Olympics II: American Booty.
-Puns of Steel (2000–2001) became the first Club show to record its score on a CD.
+Puns of Steel (2000–01) became the first club show to record its score on a CD.

 Recent developments

-The Club's current calendar continues the production schedule begun in the 1990s, with the Frosh Week Show presented during the first week of classes, the new Triangle Show premiering at McCarter Theatre in November, the Club's national tour in late January, a spring showcase of new writers' material in April/May, and the Triangle Show's encore performance at McCarter for Reunions.
+The club's calendar includes a Frosh Week Show during the first week of classes, the new Triangle Show premiere in November, the national tour in late January, a spring showcase of new writers' material in April/May, and an encore performance in early summer for reunions.
+The club continues to receive a high level of regional recognition, with the 2007 Triangle Show A Turnpike Runs Through It appearing in The New York Times.

-Recent years have seen the refinement of the club's infrastructure, with continued development of the writing workshop and the shaping of a more active business team under the name "TriBiz."

-The Club continues to receive a high level of regional recognition, with the 2007 Triangle Show A Turnpike Runs Through It appearing in The New York Times.
-Turnpike also marked the first collaboration of a creative team composed largely of Club alumni with extensive experience in NY professional theater: Glen Pannell '87 (director), Hans Kriefall '87 (choreographer), Pete Mills '95 (music director) and David Kaley '97 (costumer).
-This team collaborated on a string of well-received productions over the next decade, highlighting the Club's commitment to a professional aesthetic in showcasing ever more ambitious work from the Writers' Workshop.